-Each coil lead must be tinned prior to installation so solder will stick to it.
+Each lead must be tinned prior to installation.
 The wire provided with your kit is coated with enamel insulation formulated to melt at high temperatures.
 This quality should allow you to strip, clean, and "tin" each coil lead in a single operation.
 To prepare each lead, hold a hot soldering iron tip against it for several seconds while applying a small amount of solder.
 Eventually, the enamel insulation should begin breaking down, allowing solder to coat and adhere to the wire (it may be easier to perform this operation with the coil threaded onto the screw).
-If your soldering iron doesn't generate enough heat to start the enamel stripping process, scrape the enamel away with an $Exacto^{TM}$ knife before tinning.
-Make sure both leads are clean and brightly tinned all the way around before attempting to install.
+If your soldering iron doesn't generate enough heat to start the enamel stripping process, scrape the enamel away with an ExactoTM knife before tinning.
+Make sure both leads are clean and brightly tinned all the way around before installing.